benckx/lego-compare-inventory-vs-wanted/README.md

 # About

-When viewing Lego models on <a href="https://www.bricklink.com/">Bricklink</a>, it is possible to add all the necessary parts to a "Wanted List" and then to use this list to find online stores where you can purchase them.
-However, it doesn't seem possible to automatically subtract the parts you already own (from the sets you already own).
+When viewing Lego models on <a href="https://www.bricklink.com/">Bricklink</a>, it is possible to add all the necessary parts to a "Wanted List" and then use this list to find online stores where you can easily purchase them.
+However, it doesn't seem possible to automatically filter out the parts you already own (from the sets you already own) from those " Wanted List".

 So I wrote this quick script to do that.